 The creditworthiness of Europe's peripheral region is under ongoing stress and uncertainty due to high debt levels and economic weakness.
-The Company does not have exposure to sovereign fixed maturity securities, which includes global government agencies, from Europe's peripheral region.
-The Company does have exposure to sovereign fixed maturity securities originated in countries other than Europe's peripheral region and to non-sovereign fixed maturity and equity securities issued from Europe's peripheral region.
+The Company does not have material exposure to sovereign fixed maturity securities, which includes global government agencies, from Europe's peripheral region and Cyprus.
+However, the Company does have exposure to non-sovereign fixed maturity and equity securities issued from Europe's peripheral region.
+The Company increased its exposure to fixed maturity and equity securities in Europe's peripheral region and Cyprus from an estimated fair value of \$118.7 million at December 31, 2012 to \$147.3 million as of December 31, 2013, primarily due to sovereign security investments in Ireland and Spain.
+The Company believes it has adequately evaluated and is appropriately managing this additional risk.
 See "Investments" above for additional information on the Company's exposure related to investment securities.